 The goal isn’t for BYOS to match parity with our hosted solution but to provide enough of a pleasant solution for your own customized experience.
 There are trade offs either way but we’ve got you covered for whatever path you wish to travel. 🎉

-To set up project, run:
+To set up this project, run:

 git clone https://github.com/usetrmnl/byos_hanami terminus